Iambulldog/node-twallet/README.md

+True Wallet API system change long ago and also I didn't continue maintain this spagetti code since release.
+There are better and update library out there in wild.
+Should not check this repo anymore.

 # True Wallet API (NODE.JS)
 True Wallet API for Node.JS
 This project is not belong to True Crop. not part of True Crop.
 Just 3rd API